Determination of Lease by Re-entry

 NOTE: Where a mortgage or charge of the lease is noted on the Register, a notice of the intention to determine the lease (and accordingly remove the mortgage or charge of lease) is prepared by NSW LRS and sent to the mortgagee or chargee.
 The mortgagee or chargee then has 1 month from the date of the notice to seek a Court Order to prevent the Registrar General from registering the determination of the lease.

 NOTE: A determination of lease by re-entry affecting a lease carried forward as a subsisting interest, i.e. 'Bk ...
 No. ...
-Lease To ...' must be lodged in paper.
+Lease To ...' must be lodged as a Dealing with Exception.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: